Social Security Benefits

 The contributory scheme in Malta is a system where an employee or self-employed person pays a weekly contribution as laid down by the Social Security Act (Cap.
 318.).
 The social security contributions paid during the period in which a person is gainfully active is used to finance contingencies that may arise such as sickness, unemployment or retirement as required.

-The Non-Contributory Scheme, which originally was meant to cater for persons below the ‘poverty line’ has over a period of years evolved into a comprehensive scheme with a number of provisions that are intertwined in such a way that one type of benefit supplements another.
+The Non-Contributory Scheme, which originally was meant to cater for persons below the ‘poverty line’ has over a period of years evolved into a comprehensive scheme with several provisions that are intertwined in such a way that one type of benefit supplements another.
 This has made possible the allocation of more than one benefit at the same time thus providing simultaneous coverage in those cases where more than one contingency is present.

 During these last years, the Social Security scheme evolved with the introduction of Active Labour Market Policies.
 Such policies, such as the Tapering of Benefits Scheme and the In Work Benefit, contributed to counter the benefit trap, amongst other factors.